yyrryy/covData/README.md

 <h2>Upcoming:</h2>

-visualisation.py
+visualisation.py<br>
-automate the scraper then build an app with the stats
+automate the scraper <br>
+then build an app with the stats